 It is a PTO-sponsored event usually held in the evening during the spring.
-The theme (disco or sock hop) varies from year to year.
-The family can come dressed in their poodle skirts or bell bottoms to enjoy free music and entertainment.
-Snacks and drinks are sold by food trucks that are present.
+Families enjoy free music and entertainment.
+Food and drinks are sold by food trucks that are present.

 Chargie-Grams are Valentines sold by the CKC students one week in February.
 Students or parents can purchase one to be delivered on Valentine’s Day to the student or teacher’s class.
 All proceeds go to Edmond Memorial High School’s Swine Week.

 This event happens in the evening around February.
 This is a student and parent night.
 This is an opportunity to visit your child’s classroom to see the displayed items and touch base with the teacher.
 Many teachers have scavenger hunt type activities that will have your child take you through the classroom and across the school to see all that your child does each day at school.

 These meetings are held the second Monday of each month at 8:30 am that school is in session.
 They are held in the literature room off of the media center.
 All parents are encouraged to attend.
 There is no enrollment or annual dues.
 As a parent of a Chisholm student, you are automatically a member.
 Bring your ideas, comments, and suggestions—or just observe.
 It’s a great way to stay informed and to meet other parents.
 The PTO is responsible for several family-centered events, as well as, grade level programs, fundraising for the school, enrichment opportunities for the students, and much more.